joonasmmp/joonasmmp.github.io/content/kurssit/ena05tehtavat/pakohuone1.md

   ["start"],
   ["3124"],
   ["taicurod"],
-  ["You’ll find the first clue near the formulae on the desk", "near the formulae on the desk", "near the formulae", "on the desk", "the desk", "desk"], ["R2D2C3PO"],
+  ["you’ll find the first clue near the formulae on the desk", "near the formulae on the desk", "near the formulae", "on the desk", "the desk", "desk"], ["r2d2c3po"],
   ["copernicus"],
   ["1473"],
   ["trench"],